-The quarantine pests have been determined through the lack of records of presence in Australia, present in Australia but of restricted/limited distribution and under official control, presence on the pathway (truss tomatoes), potential for entry, establishment or spread and potential economic consequences.
+The quarantine pests have been determined through the lack of records of presence in Australia, present in Australia but of restricted/limited distribution, under official control, presence on the pathway (truss tomatoes), potential for entry, establishment and spread and potential consequences.
 These criteria are used in the following tables to categorise and subsequently identify the quarantine pests of truss tomato fruit from the Netherlands to Australia.
 Pests that do not meet the definition of a quarantine pest, and are not considered further.

-Appendix 1 lists the pests and biocontrol agents associated with individual and truss tomatoes in the Netherlands and their presence or absence in Australia (or present but not widely distributed and being under official control).
+Appendix 1 lists the pests and biocontrol agents associated with individual and truss tomatoes in the Netherlands and their presence or absence in Australia.
 Appendix 2 indicates whether the potential pest or biocontrol agent occurs on the pathway under consideration in this risk analysis.